elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

       <br />
       <ol>
         <li>
-          JavaScript on a webpage may not read/write arbitrary files on the hard disk, copy them, or execute programs.
-It has no direct access to OS functions.
+          An arbitrary JavaScript script on a webpage cannot read/write hard drive files, copy them, or run programs.
+It does not have direct access to the operating system.
         </li>
         <li>
           Currently, browsers can work with files, but they are limited to